 FY27 Budget

-The Massachusetts Senate Committee on Ways and Means released the proposed Senate budget for Fiscal Year 2027 (FY27) on May 5, 2026 and the Senate began debate on the proposed budget on May 19, 2026.
+The Massachusetts Senate passed a $63.37 billion budget for Fiscal Year 2027 (FY27) on May 21, 2026 after beginning debate on the proposed budget on May 19.
 The Commonwealth’s FY27 budget runs from July 1, 2026 to June 30, 2027 and serves as an important legislative vehicle to fund state programs and services, local initiatives, as well as policy priorities.

 Governor Healey released her proposed FY27 budget in January and the House of Representatives passed a proposed FY27 budget in late April.
 To view either of these proposals, visit the Massachusetts Budget Tracker.